Harness GitOps basics

 Harness environments represent your live environment logically (QA, Prod, etc).
 In Harness GitOps, an environment is the live state of the infrastructure.

-For more information, go to Services and environments overview.
+For more information, go to Services overview and Environments overview.

 Application